The Participant Incentive Experience (PIE)

 Government users, strict finance companies, employee participants — there are a million reasons why some researchers just aren’t allowed to pay incentives.
 When that’s the case, CHARITY.
 Ethnio partners with leading U.S. based charities, many of which operate on a global scale, to allow domestic and international participants to donate and help make an impact.
 We’re launching with the charities seen below, and hope to partner with many more in the future.

-Thanks for Making it This Far…
+Thanks for making it this far

 Participant Incentives Experience.
 Organizations should continue being mindful of the entire user experience when conducting research including the final steps of paying your participants.
 While offering multiple payment methods is only a starting point in our roadmap, we believe there are far more undiscovered user needs that can be addressed.
 As virtual rewards and even digital currencies are skyrocketing in accessibility and popularity, who knows what the future holds for the incentives game?